algorandfoundation/algokit-utils-ts/docs/code/classes/types_composer.default.md

 • `Private` **getSuggestedParams**: () => `Promise`\<`SuggestedParams`\>

-An async function that will return suggestedParams.
+An async function that will return suggested params for the transaction.

 #### Type declaration